mweagle/Sparta/docs_source/content/reference/apiv2gateway/_index.md

 ...
 ```

 The `$connect` routeKey is a special [route key value](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) that is sent when a client first connects to the WebSocket API.
+See the official [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-route-keys-connect-disconnect.html) for more information.

 In comparison, the `sendmessage` routeKey value of `sendmessage` means that a payload of the form: